tomsabe/simplifier/README.md

 ```sh
 source .env
 ```
-## Human-Level Performance Baseline
+## Results

-The ASSET Corpus provides us with 10 human-generated simplifications for each example in the validation set.
-Using this data we have started to examine how human simplifications tend to affect text metrics for simplicity and semantic preservation.
-We will use this analysis to inform the construction and refinement of an appropriate "score" and reward function.
+A more in-depth explanation of the project and preliminary results can be seen in the file CS230_2022_Final_Project FINAL.pdf.

-### Simplicity
+### A Word About Simplicity

 For simplicity, one measure we have examined is the widely used Flesch-Kincaid Grade Level score (FKGL).
 For more about this score, see here -> https://en.wikipedia.org/wiki/Flesch–Kincaid_readability_tests#Flesch–Kincaid_grade_level

-The human-performed simplifications captured in the ASSET Corpus tend to lower FKGL scores- unless the original text already has very low scores.
+The human-performed simplifications captured in the ASSET Corpus tend to lower FKGL scores, unless the original text already has very low scores.

 The mean original text FKGL score was about 10.
 Human simplifications ranged from 7-9.
-GPT-3 davinci zero-shot simplification achieved 7, essentially indistinguishable from typical human-level performance on this measure.
+One example GPT-3 davinci zero-shot simplification achieved 7, essentially indistinguishable from typical human-level performance on this measure.

 Another measure we have examined is McAlpine EFLAW score.
 The mean original text McAlpine score was 26, while the human simplification means ranged from 16-24.
-GPT-3 davinci zero-shot achieved 22.
+Our GPT-3 davinci zero-shot achieved 22.

 Based on these statistics, for a medium-complexity text we believe targeting up to 5 FKGL points of improvement or 10 McAlpine points of improvement would represent strong performance compared with human averages.
 Fewer points of improvement will be possible on less complex texts.